 Extras

 Satellite shifters are valuable accessories for climbers or time trialists, as they eliminate the need to move your hand to change gears.
-Unlike Shimano 105 Di2, the Shimano Dura-Ace Di2 supports them because it does have an accessory port.
+Unlike the Shimano 105 Di2, the Shimano Dura-Ace Di2 supports satellite shifters because it has an accessory port.

-SRAM RED also has this port (unlike Force and Rival), so you can easily connect satellite shifters to it.
+SRAM RED also has this port (unlike Force and Rival), so satellite shifters can be easily connected to it.

 Both groupsets have Bluetooth and smartphone connectivity.
-However, SRAM’s mobile app is more user-friendly and delivers more information than Shimano’s.
+However, SRAM’s smartphone app is more user-friendly and delivers more information than Shimano’s.

 As a result, if you’re interested in tracking the miles ridden on each gear or want to quickly reconfigure the buttons, SRAM is the better choice.